gsheppar/Prisma-SD-WAN-WAN-STATS/README.md

 MIT

 #### Requirements
-* Active CloudGenix Account - Please generate your API token and add it to cloudgenix_settings.py
+* Active Prisma SD-WAN Account - Please generate your API key and add it to prismasase_settings.py
 * Python >=3.7

 #### Installation: